reactjs/React.NET/site/jekyll/getting-started/chakracore.md

 While Mono is supported, we strongly recommend using .NET Core instead.

-ReactJS.NET includes full support for Mono via Google's [V8 JavaScript engine](https://code.google.com/p/v8/), the same engine used by Google Chrome and Node.js.
-To use ReactJS.NET with Mono, follow the documentation on the [JavaScriptEngineSwitcher repo](https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/JS-Engine-Switcher:-Vroom) to build Vroom, and then register the JS Engine as the default in `Startup.cs`.
+To use ReactJS.NET with Mono, follow the documentation on the [JavaScriptEngineSwitcher repo](https://github.com/Taritsyn/JavaScriptEngineSwitcher/wiki/ChakraCore#mono-support) to install ChakraCore, and then register the JS Engine as the default in `Startup.cs` or `ReactConfig.cs`.

-If VroomJs fails to load, you will see an exception when your application is started.
+If ChakraCore fails to load, you will see an exception when your application is started.
 If this happens, run Mono with the `MONO_LOG_LEVEL=debug` environment variable to get more useful debugging information.
-Often, this occurs when Mono is unable to locate V8 (ie. it's not in /usr/lib/ or /usr/local/lib/)